alegw/alegw.github.io/now.md

 # How I am spending my time
 1. Developing a career as a human-centered design professional.
 I'm currently **Product Designer at [mycs.com](http://de.mycs.com)**, where I engage in user research, redesign crucial aspects of the customer experience and help develop a company culture centered around user needs.

 2. Drafting lessons to teach computer science fundamentals to children in Hispanic America, starting next March.

-3. Planning to do some deep reading and learning to surf somewhere off the beaten path later this month.
+3. Reading José Ignacio Cabrujas and surfing in Playa Venao, Panamá.

 4. Savoring life with family and friends.